All Episodes

 Did you ever watch that?

-Um and I love what's being done on there and who they're bringing that message to.
+And I love what's being done on there and who they're bringing that message to.

-And I would just hope that you can devote, you know, a person can devote what they believe in and and their belief system and then find an outlet for it.
+And I would just hope that you can devote, you know, a person can devote what they believe in and their belief system and then find an outlet for it.

-Um you know what people people are finding it and they're watching it in droves.
+People are finding it and they're watching it in droves.

 I've been a fan of yours for a long time.

-We've never had the opportunity to uh talk.
+We've never had the opportunity to talk.

-Uh I wish you all the best.
+I wish you all the best.

-Uh his new movie, Craig T. Nelson, is coming out.
+His new movie, Craig T. Nelson, is coming out.

-It's called Green and Gold, and he plays Buck, a farmer about to lose his farm, and he bets everything on the Packers, and you'll have to watch the movie to get the uh outcome.
+It's called Green and Gold, and he plays Buck, a farmer about to lose his farm, and he bets everything on the Packers, and you'll have to watch the movie to get the outcome.